HussieniEltawil/Repair-and-Return-Dashboard/README.md

 ## ⭐ Support

-If you found this project useful, consider giving the repository a ⭐.
+If you found this project useful, consider giving it a ⭐.